Magister54/opengauge/README.md

-Dashboard

-# setup
+# Dashboard

+Super fancy Raspberry Pi based infotainment system mor my car

+## Global setup on the Pi

-make sure you are a member of the dialout group:
+Make sure you are a member of the dialout group:

-$ sudo usermod -a -G dialout pi
+`$ sudo usermod -a -G dialout pi`

-copy config/dashboard.desktop to ~/.config/autostart
+Copy config/dashboard.desktop to ~/.config/autostart

-copy config/start.sh to where config/dashboard.desktop points.
+Copy config/start.sh to where config/dashboard.desktop points.
 Make sure to give the good path to the executable